Connection Is Medicine

 Why This Matters in Recovery

 Early recovery comes with a phrase that gets repeated so often it starts to sound like doctrine: "Recovery is selfish."
-The logic: protect your sobriety, guard your energy, keep your distance from anyone who might pull you off course.
+The intention is usually good.
+Protect your sobriety.
+Guard your energy.
+Stop abandoning yourself to keep everyone else comfortable.
+Step away from people, places, and dynamics that could drag you back under.

 "Recovery is selfish."
-But is it — really?
+But is it actually selfish, or have we confused self-protection with self-centeredness?

-And the evidence contradicts the framing entirely.
-Nearly everyone I met in treatment was there not just for themselves — but for someone they loved.
+And the lived evidence pushes back against the selfishness framing completely.
+Nearly everyone I met in treatment was there for more than themselves.
+They were there for a child.
 A parent.
-A child.
-A partner they were afraid of losing.
-Beneath every recovery story was the same quiet hope: not just to stop, but to repair what had broken and rebuild what mattered.
-That isn't selfishness.
-That's one of the more profound acts of love available to a person — one that starts internally and moves outward.
+A partner.
+A family they had hurt.
+A future they were terrified of losing.
+Beneath almost every recovery story was the same quiet hope: not just to stop using, but to repair what had been damaged and become someone safe enough to love properly.
+That is not selfishness.
+That is one of the deepest forms of love a person can attempt, because it begins with the self but refuses to end there.

 There is a grain of truth in the phrase, though.
-Early sobriety does require a period of genuine self-focus — time to stabilize, to rest, to establish enough ground to stand on before reaching toward anyone else.
-The danger is treating that period as the destination.
-Recovery that never expands beyond self-preservation produces people who are sober but sealed off — functional, guarded, and quietly starving for the one thing the Harvard data says matters most.
+Early sobriety does require a period of serious self-focus.
+You need time to stabilize.
+Time to rest.
+Time to stop bleeding all over your own life.
+Time to build enough ground beneath you that reaching toward other people does not become another form of self-abandonment.
+The danger is mistaking that phase for the whole destination.
+Recovery that never moves beyond self-preservation can leave a person sober but sealed off.
+Functional, disciplined, guarded, and quietly starving for the exact thing the Harvard data says matters most.

 Finding the Balance

 The next time, I overcorrected.
-Shut the door.
+I shut the door.
 Kept my head down.
-Studied, worked the material, stayed focused.
-By the clinical measures, I was doing everything right.
-What I didn't realize was that I was also practicing isolation — getting very good at not needing anyone, which is its own kind of problem when the thing you're recovering from was partly built on exactly that skill.
+Studied the material.
+Did the assignments.
+Stayed focused.
+By the clinical measures, I probably looked like I was doing everything right.
+What I did not see at the time was that I was also practicing isolation.
+I was getting very good at not needing anyone, which feels like strength until you realize it is one of the main skills addiction taught you in the first place.

-The work is learning when to turn inward — and when to risk reaching out.
+The work is learning when to turn inward, and when to risk being known.

 Sometimes, Letting People In Is the Hardest Part